cotarr/irc-hybrid-client/README.md

 The server files are located in the `server/` folder.
 The server is launched from the socket server in the `bin/` folder.

-The development npm dependencies are only required for the minify process.
-Development dependencies are not needed unless you plan to edit the JavaScript.

 ### Installation

 There is a complete step by step installation instruction in the